Better Jobs Ontario

 - Those individuals who have left work due to medical reasons.

-For the purposes of Second Career, “unemployed” includes individuals:
+For the purposes of Better Jobs Ontario, “unemployed” includes individuals:

 - Working less than 20 hours per week.